ACayet/Prep-eat/README.md

 We adapted a backend project with security (SSL, CORS, Authentication, API Key, etc...) with new methods to match our project idea (A cooking application)

+### Requirements

+You need to have these programs installated in order for the back end to work succesfully :

+* MongoDB
+* NodeJS with npm

 ### Environment Variables (.env)

 Create a `.env` file containing the following keys :